uscensusbureau/the-opportunity-project/pages/home.md

 cta-one:
   background-class: bg-primary
   title:
     text: "To measure TOP’s impact on industry, government, and communities nationwide, our team has been gathering testimonials and impact data from past TOP participants.
-The full TOP impact report will be released in late 2025, so please stay tuned!
-Read a sneak peek of the report:"
+The full TOP impact report will be released in late 2025, so please stay tuned!<br><br>Read a sneak peek of the report:"
     class: font-sans-sm text-normal
   primary:
     text: Download the Report Preview